matkv/matkv.github.io/Python.md

 ## Basic Info

+Ctrl + Shift + F10 runs the currently selected script in the console.

 Expressions are made up of values and operators.
 They always evaluate down to a single value.
 Every value belongs to one data type.
 Comments are added using "#".

 In a Python script, we can wait for user input by using ```input()```.